 Many changes have occurred while you were away.

+examiners.
 Monitoring for violations is our responsibility.
-Our VEs determine what it is that you have to know to qualify for a license
+Our VEs determine what it is that you must know to qualify for

 Supersedes all prior editions